remiliacorp/remi-docs/content/collective/philosophy.md

 ---
-Title: "Remilia Philosophy"
+title: "Remilia Philosophy"
-Order: 2
+order: 2
 ---

 - Posting is the Art